Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: An outline of this work

 \section{An outline of this work}

-In this work we provide a new way of disentangling the impact of \emph{effective} restoration of $U_A(1)$ and the onset of localization of the 1-particle quark states in terms of the Dirac eigenspectrum.
-We show here that both these distinct physical phenomena are known to affect the infrared part of eigenspectrum of the QCD Dirac operator, at temperatures above $T_{pc}$, and discuss some discerning observables which can distinguish between the two.
-We demonstrate that the onset of localization at high temperatures due to disorder is distinct from the localization driven by topological fluctuations and can only be observed when the $U_A(1)$ subgroup of the chiral symmetry group is \emph{effectively} restored.
+In this work, we provide a systematic way of disentangling the impact of \emph{effective} restoration of $U_A(1)$ from the gradual onset of localization driven by disorder in 1-particle quark states through a detailed study of the QCD Dirac eigenspectrum on the lattice.
+Though both these distinct physical phenomena result in the presence of infrared eigenvalues with intermediate level ratios at temperatures above $T_{pc}$, we discuss discerning observables that can distinguish between the two.
+We demonstrate that the onset of localization at high temperatures due to disorder is distinct from the localization largely driven by topological fluctuations just above $T_{pc}$ and can only be observed when the $U_A(1)$ subgroup of chiral symmetry is \emph{effectively} restored.

-We also calculate for the first time the structural rigidity of the Dirac eigenvalues measured in terms of the curvature arising as a result of a twist applied to one of the spatial boundaries of the lattice box.
-The curvature of the eigenvalues of the Hamiltonian is related to the Thouless conductance~\cite{JTEdwards_1972}.
-We propose to use the analogue of the Thouless conductance for the Dirac eigenspectrum as a diagnostic tool for characterizing the \emph{effective} restoration of the anomalous $U_A(1)$ subgroup of the chiral symmetry in QCD.
+We also measure for the first time the structural rigidity of the Dirac eigenstates in terms of their curvature arising as a result of applying a twist on one of the spatial boundaries of the lattice box.
+It is well known that the curvature of eigenvalues of the Hamiltonian is related to the Thouless conductance~\cite{JTEdwards_1972}.
+We propose that the analogue of Thouless conductance for the Dirac eigenspectrum can be used as a diagnostic tool for characterizing the \emph{effective} restoration of $U_A(1)$.